 5) BALSAMIC VINEGAR– the acidity of this delicious dressing neutralizes the effects of carbohydrates and how they are digested.
 Have a salad before or after a carb- filled meal.

 Give these a try.
 It is important that in every meal to make the most of the calories that you consume, since there are ways to enhance the nutritional value in foods, it is worth taking the time to try some of these tips.
+For a simple way to pick up these items, I use Amazon Fresh.
+This is often cheaper than your grocery store, and they deliver right to your door.

 -Fiorella DiCarlo RD, RDN, CDN